 Hugs can’t fix everything.
 Listening can’t fix everything.
 But most of the time we don’t need to be fixed, we just need to know we’re not alone.

 At the top of the post she says, “This post has been made for my own later use.
 Others are welcome to use it as well.”
 The idea being rather than argue with certain types of comments, remarks, concern-trolling, et cetera, just send a link to this post.
-If you want to give the person a bit more of a clue, reference one of the number paragraphs by number.
+If you want to give the person a bit more of a clue, reference one of the numbered paragraphs by number.

 The last several days I’ve encountered several situations where number 2 and 2i apply: